The War of the Worlds: The Coming of the Martians

 First Martian emerging from the cylinder that had fallen from the sky.
 Illustration by Henrique Alvim Corrêa for the 1906 edition.

 In the mid-1890s, aliens on Mars plot an invasion of Earth because their world is becoming uninhabitable.
 In the early 20th century, in the summer, an object thought to be a meteor lands on Horsell Common, near the narrator's home.
 It turns out to be an artificial cylinder launched towards Earth months earlier, as Earth and Mars approached opposition.
 Several Martians emerge and struggle with Earth's gravity and atmosphere.
 The alien beings do not resemble humans and have an enormously enlarged head and brain, two large eyes, and a beak mouth, on an octopus-like body with long, whip-shaped tentacles for grasping and locomotion.
 When humans approach the cylinder waving a white flag, the Martians incinerate them using a heat ray.
 The crowd flees.
 That evening a large military force surrounds the cylinder.

 The next night, the narrator sees a three-legged Martian "fighting-machine" (tripod), armed with a heat-ray and a chemical weapon.
 Tripods have wiped out the human soldiers around the cylinder and destroyed most of Woking.
 The narrator approaches his own house and finds the landlord dead.
 He offers shelter to an artilleryman whose battery was wiped out attacking the cylinder.
 The narrator and the artilleryman try to escape but are separated during a Martian attack.
 As refugees try to cross the River Wey, the army destroys a tripod with artillery fire, and the Martians retreat.
 The narrator travels to Walton, where he meets a curate.

 Martians discharging Heat-Rays in the Thames Valley, illustration by Henrique Alvim Corrêa for the 1906 edition.

 The Martians attack again, and people begin to flee London, trying to escape the deadly black chemical vapor spread by the invaders.
 The narrator's brother reaches the coast and buys passage to Europe on a refugee ship.
-Tripods attack, but a torpedo ram, HMS Thunder Child, destroys two before being destroyed itself, and the evacuation fleet escapes.
+Three Tripods attack, but a torpedo ram, HMS Thunder Child, manages to destroy all three, with the ironclad sinking shortly after the third tripod's destruction due to heatray damages.
+Fortunately, it was enough to allow the evacuation fleet to escape unscathed.
 Soon, resistance collapses, and Martians roam the shattered landscape unhindered.